OanaGaskey/Highway-Driving/README.md

             }
 ```

 Finally the lane change decision is made when if driving behind a slower vehicle, there is room to change lanes either to the left or to the right lane and the traffic in the destination lane is moving faster.
-There is no need to get behind a slower vehicle in another lane.
+There is no need to get behind a slow vehicle in another lane.

 ```
 // if the car in front of me slowed me down too much, change lanes if a lane chane is not already in progress